 Sakura Room • Bedroom

 Bedside controls for room lighting and blackout shades.
 Power outlets hidden on the underside of the nightstands.
-Everything about the room is high tech, from the one way mirror that houses the television, to the electronically frosting bathroom glass walls, but it's all deliberately and thoughtfully hidden to play up the traditional Japanese aesthetic.
+Everything about the room is high tech, from the one way mirror that houses the television, to the electronically frosting bathroom glass walls, and it's all deliberately hidden to play up the traditional Japanese aesthetic.